zachariahsharma/AutoCAM/app/api/README.md

 - /api/parts/:id - PATCH - Update a part (everybody on team with verified email)
 - /api/plates/:id - DELETE - Delete a plate (everybody on team with verified email)
 - /api/plates/:id - PATCH - Update a plate (everybody on team with verified email)
+- /api/plates/:id/jobs - GET - Get all jobs (everybody on team)
+- /api/plates/:id/jobs - POST - Create a job (everybody on team with verified email)
+- /api/plates/jobs/:id - DELETE - Delete a job (everybody on team with verified email)

 ## API Key Scopes
 - teams:read - Able to read details about the teams that the key is assigned to